Michael McCormack (Australian politician)

-Michael Francis McCormack (born 2 August 1964) is an Australian politician who served as the 18th deputy prime minister of Australia from 2018 to 2021 under Prime Ministers Malcolm Turnbull and later Scott Morrison.
-He was also Minister for Infrastructure, Transport and Regional Development, having previously served as Minister for Defence Personnel and Minister for Veterans' Affairs from 2017 to 2018.
-McCormack has been a member of the House of Representatives since 2010, representing the Division of Riverina in New South Wales.
-He was a newspaper editor before entering politics.
+Michael Francis McCormack (born 2 August 1964) is an Australian politician who served as the deputy prime minister of Australia and the leader of the National Party from 2018 to 2021.
+He has been a member of parliament (MP) for the New South Wales division of Riverina since 2010.
+McCormack previously held various ministerial positions in the Turnbull and Morrison governments.

 Early life

 McCormack was born in Wagga Wagga, New South Wales as one of five children born to Eileen Margaret (née Margosis; 1938–2018) and Lance McCormack (d.
 2008), a dryland farmer.
 His maternal grandfather, George Peter Margosis, was born in 1896 in Akrata, Greece; his other three grandparents were born in New South Wales.
 He had four siblings, Denise, Robyn, Julieanne and Mark.
 He grew up on the family farms in nearby Marrar and Brucedale.
 He attended St Michael's Regional High School and Trinity Senior High School (later merged into Kildare Catholic College).

 After leaving school, McCormack took up a cadetship at The Daily Advertiser, the local daily newspaper.
 He was appointed editor of the paper in 1991, aged 27, making him reputedly the "youngest newspaper editor in Australia".
 McCormack was sacked from The Daily Advertiser in February 2002.
 In response, "more than 20 journalists, photographers and other editorial staff" staged a 24-hour walkout.
 He went on to sue the Riverina Media Group for unfair dismissal, and in 2003 settled out of court for an undisclosed amount.
 McCormack subsequently started his own media and publishing company, MSS Media Services and Solutions.
 He also served as a director of the Murrumbidgee Turf Club from 1994 to 2003, as well as its official historian.